zarbod/yt_decomp/README.md

 # yt_decomp
-Python script for splitting YouTube video audio according to timestamps.
+Python script for splitting YouTube video audio according to timestamps from the description.

 ## Requirements for running:
 python 3 (duh)